Exploring the captivating island of Zanzibar

 Slave Routes of Zanzibar

-In the days of slave trading, slaves were exported from the Mangapwani coast over thousands of miles to faraway lands and continents.
-This excursion begins at the Dhow Harbour, where slave ships originally offloaded their human cargo from Bagamoyo.
-The tour continues to the Anglican Church at the slave market and past the missionary graves.
-The tour ends at Mangapwani, where you can walk through the caves that held hundreds of slaves, waiting for the monsoons and the arrival of the dhows that will take them to be sold.
+During the era of the East African slave trade, thousands of enslaved people were transported from the Mangapwani coast to distant lands.
+This poignant excursion begins at the Dhow Harbour, once the landing site for slave ships arriving from Bagamoyo.
+The journey continues to the Anglican Church, built on the site of the former slave market, and passes by the nearby missionary graves.
+The tour concludes at Mangapwani, where you can walk through the haunting caves that once held hundreds of slaves, confined there as they awaited the monsoon winds and the arrival of dhows destined to carry them into bondage.

 Spice Tour